-- Meet the Teacher Information Sessions are held at the start of every year; - Class Volunteers Parents and carers are invited to participate in day to day classroom activities, sports activities and cultural activities; - A fortnightly newsletter is distributed to all families outlining school events and informing parents of important issues affecting their child's education; - Class newsletters are issued each term to enable all parents and carers to know what their children will be studying throughout the term; - Parent Teacher Interviews are formally offered twice yearly and are available upon request; - School activities; for example sporting events, dance parties, music recitals etc. where parent attendance and support is actively encouraged; - The School website is regularly updated; - The Parents and Citizens Association meet regularly and contribute meaningfully to all aspects of school life; - An "open door" policy with Administrators to ensure any problem arising can be quickly resolved and - Parent Forums are held to ensure all parents have the opportunity to raise questions and be involved in their child's education.
+- A fortnightly newsletter is distributed to all families outlining school events and informing parents of important issues affecting their child's education; - Class newsletters are issued each term to enable all parents and carers to know what their children will be studying throughout the term; - Parent Teacher Interviews are formally offered twice yearly and are available upon request; - School activities; for example sporting events, dance parties, music recitals etc. where parent attendance and support is actively encouraged; - The School website and Facebook page are regularly updated; - The Parents and Citizens Association meet regularly and contribute meaningfully to all aspects of school life; - An "open door" policy with Administrators to ensure any problem arising can be quickly resolved and - Parent Forums are held to ensure all parents have the opportunity to raise questions and be involved in their child's education.